ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 ## AI Training Category {#train-ai}

-The act of training machine learning models or artificial intelligence (AI).
+The act of using one or more assets to produce or improve an artificial intelligence model.

 The use of assets for AI Training is a proper subset of Automated Processing usage.